Is it easy to save money or is it hard?

 Another example of a tiny change with surprisingly large benefits over time is the simple trick of just “dropping down” a product range.
 So if you are currently on the Tesco Fancypants Finest Baked Beans, you drop down to Tesco Reassuringly Normal Baked Beans…or even down to the Tesco “We Are Giving This Stuff Away” Value Baked Beans.

 This exercise may involve challenging your preconceptions.
 If you have been conditioned to think of yourself as a Nice Normal Middle Class person, the thought of dropping down to the Value beans might start to bring on anxiety.
 What would the neighbours say?
 Or your work colleagues?
 If you’re worried about The Baked Bean Inspectors conducting a dawn raid on your kitchen cabinets, you may need more perspective.

 So try it.
 If you can’t taste the difference in a blind taste test (say 5 times in a row for statistical significance) then there is no difference.
 Its basically the same shit.

-The Escape Artist illustrated this in How Much Would Sir Like to Pay for That? using the remarkable similarities between a Skoda Octavia and an Audi A4.
+I illustrated this concept in How Much Would Sir Like to Pay for That? using the remarkable similarities between a Skoda Octavia and an Audi A4.
 Yet people say things like: “I would never buy a Skoda, I love the engineering of my Audi” Well guess what?
 Its basically the same shit.

 There are 2 parts to this.

 The first is information.
 The average punter can perhaps be excused for thinking that an Audi A4 is very different to a Skoda Octavia.
 The prices are certainly very different.
-But The Escape Artist has already given you all the information you need here.
+But I’ve already given you the information you need here.